jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ### Hash Table

-For a item with key, we calculate an integer called hash through a hash function H: `hash = H(key)`.
+For a item with a key, we calculate an integer called hash through a hash function H: `hash = H(key)`.
 We allocate a table with table_size a few times larger than item count.
 We then map hash to the index of the table called bucket through another map function M: `bucket = M(hash, table_size)`.
 We then directly store item on position bucket, as shown below:

 ![hash-table-basic](/img/hashing/basic.dot.png)